 These will tickle or infuriate certain cinephiles dependent on their immediate mood or general inclination.
 I thought them diverting.
 And they didn’t detract from the movie’s main brief.
 I’ll always love Lynch’s “Dune,” a severely compromised dream-work that (not surprising given Lynch’s own inclination) had little use for Herbert’s messaging.
 But Villeneuve’s movie is “Dune.”

 Opens in theaters on October 22nd, available on HBO Max the same day.
-This review was filed in conjunction with the world premiere at the Venice Film Festival.
+This review was filed on September 3rd in conjunction with the world premiere at the Venice Film Festival.

 Timothée Chalamet as Paul Atreides

 Rebecca Ferguson as Lady Jessica